 One of our greatest directors, Jim Jarmusch’s only folly is also, typically, his greatest strength: a mantra of stylistic overtness, an inclination to pleasure himself with artistic beauty.
 Most evidenced in his recent Only Lovers Left Alive – a wonderful film that occasionally felt like a parody of a Jarmusch film – he cannot easily resist the lustrous glaze afforded by bold and brash stylistic provocation.
 In that film, he took the form of an aesthetic kinship with his subjects: withered, ailing souls subjecting themselves to a life of oppressively organized faux-clutter, basking in the ersatz-messiness of high-class low-class pretensions as they erect a wall of Bob Dylan records and Jean Pierre-Melville films to hide themselves form the world.
 To the extent that Jarmusch is akin to his specimens (and again, he’s among my favorite filmmakers), he risks aesthetic over-commitment and the cloying sedative of self-canonization, returning to his longtime well rather than introducing himself to the wider world away from his mind.
 It is telling that the protagonists of Lovers both look like Jarmusch and act his films and are, coincidentally, vampires that consume the past to hide their own lack of presence.

 Adam Driver plays Paterson, who is, oddly enough, a working-class (bus) driver in Paterson New Jersey.
 And he writes poetry.
-But these two actions, driving and writing, are not a dichotomy; Paterson’s very artistic oxygen, much like Jarmusch’s in this film, is the wandering spirit of the world around him, not the artistic prison of his own mind.
-Paterson the man is not hermetic; the film is not condescending enough to implore us to accept that bus-driving is a faux-life that masks Paterson’s “true” idiom of poetry.
+But these two actions, driving and writing, are not a dichotomy; Paterson’s very artistic oxygen, much like Jarmusch’s in this film, is the roving spirit of the world around him, not the artistic prison of his own mind.
+Paterson the man is not hermetic; the film does not implore us to accept that his external life bus-driving is a faux-life that masks Paterson’s “true” idiom of poetry only discoverable when he is behind closed doors.
 Bus-driving is inextricably linked to his artistic life, since he finds spiritual nourishment in his daily routine.
-He actually enjoys his life, seeks out experience, keenly observing the world generously, seeking artistic vitality in other people and places rather than pronouncing judgement on them.
+He seeks out experience, keenly observing the world generously, seeking artistic vitality in other people and places rather than pronouncing judgement on them.